arkCyber/ManusGPT/README.md

 ### 🎯 Benchmark

-**Measure your agent's performance!** The `agbenchmark` can be used with any agent that supports the agent protocol, and the integration with the project's [CLI] makes it even easier to use with AutoGPT and forge-based agents.
+**Measure your agent's performance!** The `agbenchmark` can be used with any agent that supports the agent protocol, and the integration with the project's [CLI] makes it even easier to use with ManusGPT and forge-based agents.
 The benchmark offers a stringent testing environment.
 Our framework allows for autonomous, objective performance evaluations, ensuring your agents are primed for real-world action.

 <!-- TODO: insert visual demonstrating the benchmark -->